 Today Logitech announced the new Logitech® G line, reflecting its new approach to PC gaming.
 The new lineup includes six redesigned mice and keyboard favorites and two new headsets.

 “With Logitech G, we put our passion for science to work for you,” said Ehtisham Rabbani, general manager of the Logitech gaming business group.
 “Just as gamers are compelled to beat levels, our engineers are compelled to test scientific theories.
-For close to 20 years [...]
+For close to 20 years the relentless pursuit [...]

 March Madness has arrived with AMD, Sapphire Technology, ADATA USA, AZiO Corporation & Fractal Design celebrating the month with a full DIY PC Gaming Rig, valued over $1,300.
 On top of this, these tech-savvy, and performance-enthusiast sponsors have provided daily PC swag prizes to give individuals more opportunities to win a prize during the month of March.